Nikhil007-coder/Object-Oriented-Programming/Projects/Student Management System/README.md

 Convert array-based storage to vector

-Add constructors for better initialization
+Add constructors for better object initialization

-🧪 How to Run

-Compile the program using a C++ compiler:

-g++ student_management.cpp -o student_management

-Run the executable:

-./student_management

-📚 Learning Objective
+🎯 Learning Objectives

-This project is intended to strengthen understanding of:
+This project was built to:

-Object-Oriented Programming in C++
+Strengthen understanding of OOP in C++

-Input validation techniques
+Practice input validation

-Managing collections of objects
+Learn management of collections of objects

-Writing clean, maintainable code
+Improve code structure and readability

-🧾 License
+📜 License

-This project is for educational purposes only.
+This project is intended for educational and learning purposes only.